EshaanAgg/LFXMM-Backend/README.md

 ## Architecture

 The `scrapers` package is meant to contain all the scripts that can be run on a periodic basis to collect all the data related to the LFX mentorship projects in a SQL database.
-The `api` package contains all the source code for the controllers and endpoints exposed, which are used by the frontend to render the `LFX MentorMetrics` project.
+The `api` package contains all the source code for the controllers and endpoints exposed, which are used by the frontend to render the `LFX Mentorship Metrics` project.